tfiers/tomasfiers.net/content/projects/strogatz.md

 Coursework for my class on nonlinear dynamical systems & chaos.
-Read the report and the Jupyter notebooks [on GitHub](https://github.com/tfiers/strogatz), or check out some captioned figures in the [ReadMe](https://github.com/tfiers/strogatz/blob/master/README.md).
+Read the report and the Jupyter notebooks [on GitHub](https://github.com/tfiers/strogatz), or just check out some pretty, captioned figures in the [ReadMe](https://github.com/tfiers/strogatz/blob/master/README.md).